elliottb303/burger-app/README.md

 # burger-app
 Basic Terraform deploy of dockerized app

-With terraform AWS credentials set correctly, these commands will pull up the demo in AWS:
+With terraform AWS credentials set correctly, these commands will pull up the demo in AWS.
+From TF directory, run:

-terraform plan
+`terraform plan`

-terraform deploy
+`terraform deploy`

 When complete, tear down.

-terraform destroy
+`terraform destroy`